 During the summer of 2009, Jon was awarded a scholarship to attend Honeywell’s Space Camp for educators in Huntsville, Alabama.
 The high quality and practical trainings from Space Camp inspired Jon to develop a “Family Space Night” program in his school district.
 Family Space Night is a combination of local astronomy clubs, STEM challenges, NASA guests, current mission updates, and countless hands on activities for hundreds of guests annually.
 Jon also facilitates the development of Space Night events at other schools within his school district.

 Jon’s goal is to provide students with an opportunity to see and feel what a STEM based career with NASA could eventually become.
 By using the engineering design process, students simulate NASA related objectives and missions in the classroom and beyond.
 In pursuit to inspire the next generation of space explorers, Jon has been recognized as the 2010 Kyrene School District Teacher of the Year and the 2011 Tempe Diablo’s Excellence in Education Inspirational award winner.
-Jon is currently working with ASU as a teacher leader in the Citizen Scientist Engineering program.

 Somewhere, something incredible is waiting to be known